 One-to-one academic coaching

-Write Direction is a one-to-one academic coaching opportunity for Keele students, designed to help you to develop your academic practice in a focused way.
+Our one-to-one academic coaching appointments are open to all Keele students, designed to help you to develop your academic practice in a focused way.

 Aim: To provide one-to-one support to identify and enable you to achieve your academic and professional goals.